davidpots/playsongnotes/_lessons/339 - nothing comapres 2 u - chris cornell prince.md

 <!-- { % include pdf-module.html slug = page.slug pdf_numpages = page.pdf_numpages pdf_version = page.pdf_version has_patreon_url = page.patreon_lesson_url patreon_url = page.patreon_lesson_url free_pdf_available = page.free_pdf_available free_pdf_url = page.free_pdf_url song_name = page.song_title %} -->

-_PDF chord sheet will be available Saturday, Dec 12 @ 7am central time._
+_PDF chord sheet will be available Saturday, Dec 12 @ 7:05am central time._

 <!-- <p style="margin-top: 24px; margin-bottom: 48px; font-style: italic; text-align: center; font-size: 14px;">This PDF is also available for individual purchase for $3. <a href="https://gum.co/TWfBb">Get it here »</a></p> -->

 ## Editor's notes

 Hey friends!
 In this guitar lesson I'll teach you how to play Nothing Compares 2 U, as played in the acoustic style of Chris Cornell (from his 2015 cover he did for Sirius XM).
-You may know this song from Prince's 1985 version, or the mega-hit by Sinead O'Conner from 1990.
+You may know this song from Prince's 1985 version, or the mega-hit by Sinead O'Connor from 1990.
 My lesson will show you the chord shapes, explain the progressions, demonstrate the strumming patterns, and finally show you the intro riff (tab included).
 I'll also do a full playthrough at the end, so you can see how it sounds when all put together.
 I hope you enjoy!

 Video timestamps: